-Note: When you specify TRK or CYL for a partitioned data set, the space for the directory is specified twice: once as part of the primary quantity and a second time separately as the directory quantity.
+Note: When you specify TRK or CYL for a partitioned data set, the primary quantity includes the space for the directory.
+When you specify a block length for a partitioned data set, the primary quantity does not include the directory space; the system assigns the directory to space outside the primary space assignment.